whiprandolph/bestseller/Scratch/Revolutionary Activities.md

-<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #34<br/>Join a men's or women's group dedicated to spiritual growth**</div>
+<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #34<br/>Join a group dedicated to spiritual growth</div>
 </b><div class="rev-act-body">Join or found a men's group or women's group dedicated to each person's spiritual growth.
 Meet regularly and help each other work through daily challenges with integrity, kindness, generosity, bravery, awareness, and other beautiful qualities.
-Support each other to cultivate and give your sacred gifts.</div></div>
+Support each other to cultivate and give your sacred gifts.
+If everyone in the group struggles in the same way, such as having low integrity, take care to truly have high standards and not reinforce each others' weaknesses.</div></div>